 The name of the Board-nominated trustee is transmitted by the Board President in writing to the Tipp City Board of Education for appointment in a timely manner.
 The communication will include a request that the Board of Education notify the Library Board when the appointment is made.

+Original: November 19, 2020

+Updated: November 13, 2025